Public Media Group of Southern California Executives

 Chief Operating Officer

-Myers has more than 15 years of classroom and school district experience at Chicago Public Schools and ABC Unified in southeastern L.A.
+Myers’ background also includes 15+ years of classroom/school district experience with Chicago Public Schools as well as in southeastern L.A.
 County.
-She holds master’s degrees in education technology and educational administration, as well as a bachelor’s degree in elementary education, and is certified by the National Board in Technology Education.
+She holds master’s degrees in education technology and educational administration, as well as a bachelor’s degree in elementary education and is certified by the National Board in Technology Education.

 Chief Financial Officer